WiresharkIO/ML_4_IOT_Security/README.md

 ## Anomaly Detection In IOT Networks

+This project is supervised by prof. Sikora, Axel as a part of academics, University of Freiburg.

 This repository deals with the analysis and implementation of Intrusion Detection in Industrial Internet Of Things(IIOT) network based on ML models and TinyML Inferences.

 <a>